The London Green Directory!

 Beyond reduce, reuse, recycle, Greenpeace tells us there can be 10 ‘R’s toward sustainable living.
 When problems of mass-production, excessive marketing, and overconsumption are so systemic – we need to go further so:

-Repair things, repurpose or upcycle to create new items, refuse, for instance, disposable straws, plastic bags, one-time use containers/packaging and cutlery from take-away restaurants, remember to bring your cloth shopping/lunch bag, cloth napkins, stainless steel water bottles, mugs, travel containers, respect how to keep lowering your environmental footprint, restore by standing up for treeplanting, plastic-free oceans, and climate concerns.
+Repair things, repurpose or upcycle to create new items.
+Refuse disposable straws, plastic bags, one-time use containers/packaging and cutlery from take-away restaurants.
+Remember to bring your cloth shopping/lunch bag, cloth napkins, stainless steel water bottles, mugs, travel containers when going out.
+Respect and help restore the planet by lowering your environmental footprint and stand up for treeplanting, plastic-free oceans, and climate concerns.
 And what about rot as in compost, return, and refill?
-You can lead the way!
+There are so many ways to live more sustainably!

 Reducing our waste is the most important aspect of solving the waste problem.
 There are several things you can do: